ecosia/ecosia-privacy-policy/en.md

 We use the following conversion tracking services in the app:

-- Facebook: [https://www.facebook.com/about/privacy](https://www.facebook.com/about/privacy).
-Facebook has undertaken to uphold the EU-US Privacy Shield.
+- Facebook Inc., 1601 S California Ave, Palo Alto, California 94304, USA; [http://www.facebook.com/policy.php](http://www.facebook.com/policy.php)

 We do not have any influence on the scope and the further use of the data which are gathered by the third-party provider.
 Therefore, we inform you in accordance with what we know: Due to their involvement, the third-party provider receives the information that you installed our app due to an advertising campaign run through the third-parties network.

-For further information on data protection in third-party suppliers which we commission to measure the success of our advertising measures, go to:
+For further information on data protection in third-party suppliers which we commission to measure the success of our advertising measures, go to: [https://www.facebook.com/about/privacy](https://www.facebook.com/about/privacy).
+Facebook has undertaken to uphold the EU-US Privacy Shield.

 ### d.
 Push notifications